 Recent specific areas of research link theoretical with practical aspects of complex matter interactions within current nonlinear numerical simulations.
 These include a variety of multiscale modelling techniques and approximations, alongside the application of modern computing architectures.

-For projects I usually supervise in similar areas of numerics and differential equations, often linked to applications in fluids (including shock waves) and gravity.
+For projects, Ian usually supervises in similar areas of numerics and differential equations, often linked to applications in fluids (including shock waves) and gravity.